 Will all the shops and pubs reopen after schools go back?
 Can we start booking holidays to warmer countries?

-These questions and many more will hopefully be addressed by the government on the 22nd February.
+These questions and many more will hopefully be addressed by the government as we ease out of lockdown.
 The likelihood of being able to go and “eat out to help out” or rush abroad for a holiday is quite low because many people have not been completely vaccinated yet.
-This is purely speculation however as we do not know the governments road to reopening.
+This is purely speculation however as we do not know the full government road map to reopening.

 If the government does suggest a complete opening of shops and the ability to travel abroad.
 Will the hard lessons of 2020 be learnt or will there be a staggered return to the new normal?